remimikalsen/local_image_description_ha/README.md

 # Ollama Vision

-This is a Home Assistant integration, installable via HACS, to describe images through a local Ollama server with a vision enabled LLM.
+This is a Home Assistant integration, installable via HACS, to describe images through a local Ollama server with a vision-enabled LLM.

+## Features

+ - Connect to one or more Ollama servers with vision-capable models
+ - Analyze images with customizable prompts
+ - Optionally enhance descriptions with a text model
+ - Create sensors with image descriptions
+ - Trigger events when images are analyzed

 ## Installation

 To install the "Ollama Vision" integration in Home Assistant, follow these steps:

  1. Ensure you have HACS (Home Assistant Community Store) installed.
-2. Add the repository to HACS
+ 2. Add the repository to HACS:

-  - Go to Hacs
+    - Go to HACS
     - Click the three dots in the upper right corner
+    - Select "Custom repositories"
     - Paste the repository link: https://github.com/remimikalsen/local_image_description_ha
     - Select type: Integration
-  - Add
+    - Click "Add"

  3. Close the modal, search for "Ollama Vision" and click on it
-  - Choose "Download"
+ 4. Choose "Download"

 At this point, you must restart Home Assistant before you can continue.